LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_1.rst.txt

 * ``{+n}`` - ``logtalk_make(normal)``
 * ``{+o}`` - ``logtalk_make(optimal)``

-Check the adapter files for the availability of these shortcuts as they are not part of the language.
+Check the :term:`adapter files <adapter file>` for the availability of these shortcuts as they are not part of the language.

 .. warning::